vshaxe/vshaxe/README.md

 }
 ```

+Beware that display configurations specified in `haxe.displayConfigurations` should only contain arguments suitable for
+completion, such as `-cp`, `-lib`, `-D` and target output (`-js`, `-cpp`, etc.).
+This is particularly important when
+specifying an `.hxml` file for completion: make sure it doesn't contain `-cmd`, `--next`, `--each` and other arguments
+not suitable for completion.

 Multiple display configurations are useful when working with a codebase that is meant
 to be compiled for different Haxe targets, or with a different set of defines.
 If
 there is more than one configuration provided in the `haxe.displayConfigurations` setting,
-when a Haxe file is open, a selection appears in the status bar allowing to switch current
+when a `.hx` file is open, a selection appears in the status bar allowing to switch current
 display configuration:

 ![](images/configs.gif)